 “I have seen too many books with great covers but horribly designed content.
 It’s like great packaging, but when you open it, the food inside looks brown and boring.
-It may still be nourishing, but my appetite is gone.” — Erik Spiekermann
+It may still be nourishing, but my appetite is gone.”

-Is typesetting just for print books?
+Is book interior design just for print books?

-Isn’t formatting something I can do myself?
+But isn’t formatting something I can do myself?

 Differentiating yourself through innovative book layout design

-Book layout design doesn’t have to be a burden.
-Like typography, layout represents an opportunity for every author and publisher out there to differentiate themselves and establish a brand.
+Book interior design doesn’t have to be a burden.
+Like typography, typesetting represents an opportunity for every author and publisher out there to differentiate themselves and establish a brand.